matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 #### Description

-This method will query blob data that is a serialized array of of DataTable\Row&#039;s and unserialize it.
+This method will query blob data that is a serialized array of of DataTable\Row's and unserialize it.

 If multiple sites were requested in [build](#build) or [factory](#factory) the result will